-THD ratio (unweighted) vs. output power at 4 and 8 ohms
+THD ratio (unweighted) vs. output power at 1kHz into 4 and 8 ohms

 The above chart shows THD ratios measured at the output of the a15.3 as a function of output power for the line level-input, for an 8-ohm load (blue/red lines for left/right chanels) and a 4-ohm load (purple/green for left/right).
 The 4-ohm data shows consistently slightly higher THD values compared to the 8-ohm data (about a 5dB difference), and the right channel outperforms the left in both plots by about 2dB.
 At the 50mW level, THD values measured around 0.01% (8 ohms) and 0.02% (4 ohms), dipping down to around 0.004/0.003% at 10W to 30W for the 8-ohm data, and 0.005% for the 4-ohm data from 10W to 50W.
 The “knee” in the 8-ohm data occurs near 50W, hitting the 1% THD mark at 63W.
 For the 4-ohm data, the “knee” occurs near 70W, hitting the 1% THD mark at 86W.

-THD+N ratio (unweighted) vs. output power at 4 and 8 ohms
+THD+N ratio (unweighted) vs. output power at 1kHz into 4 and 8 ohms

 This chart shows THD+N ratios measured at the output of the a15.3 as a function of output power for the line level-input, for an 8-ohm load (blue/red lines for left/right channels) and a 4-ohm load (purple/green for left/right).
 The 4-ohm data shows consistently slightly higher THD+N values compared to the 8-ohm data (about a 5dB difference).
 At the 50mW level, THD+N values measured around 0.1% (8 ohms) and 0.15% (4 ohms), dipping down to around 0.005% at 20W to 40W for the 8-ohm data, and 0.006% for the 4-ohm data from 30 to 50W.